 The Ponta da Ferraria is known for its crashing waves, volcanic rocks and high cliffs.
 Cold oceanic waves mix with hot thermal waters at this spot.
 Enjoy the distinct party atmosphere here before moving on!

 Mosteiros is a coastal fishing village with a black sand beach with unique volcanic rock formations.
-The fishing and agricultural income from the town are complimented by tourism.
+The fishing and agricultural income from the town are complemented by tourism.

 Lookout for Whales!
 Sao Miguel’s north coast is famous for sightings of these behemoths!